ThunderFun/ComfyUI-Wan-INT8/README.md

 ### LoRA Support:
 - Introduced a custom LoRA node.
-- Not thoroughly tested; sometimes works well, sometimes not.
+- Not thoroughly tested; it may work well in some cases and not in others, depending on how the LoRA was trained.

 # Flux2 INT8 Acceleration